dekuNukem/duckyPad-Pro/doc/errata.md

 ### Replacement Fasteners

-Of course, I'm happy to send you a set of replacement fasteners for free!
+Of course, you can request a set of replacement fasteners to be sent for free!

 Send me a message on Kickstarter or [Discord](https://discord.gg/4sJCBx5).